Serious Lawyers for Serious Injuries

 If there’s one thing a vehicle owner can always expect, it’s the unexpected.
 Whether you’re commuting to work in Phoenix or taking a cross-country road trip, you never know when your plans may be waylaid suddenly by a roadside emergency.
 What safety items should you keep in your car in case of an emergency?
 We’ll look at some tips to help you create an effective emergency preparedness kit to keep in your vehicle.
 While you may hope you’ll never have to use your vehicle emergency kit, it’s always better to be prepared than to wish you were.

-The car accident lawyers at Buckingham Barrera Vega Law Firm’s Phoenix, AZ office are always available to help after you’ve been involved in an accident.
+The car accident lawyers at Buckingham & Vega Law Firm’s Phoenix, AZ office are always available to help after you’ve been involved in an accident.
 But we also believe strongly in doing our part to keep Arizona’s roads as safe as possible for each and every motorist.
 You’ll find information below about what to keep in your car for emergencies, the most common roadside emergencies motorists encounter, and where to find roadside assistance in the state of Arizona.

 What to Keep in Your Car for Emergencies